shner-elmo/autocompleter/README.md

 # autocompleter
-A module that helps you have an eficcient auto-complete
+A module that helps you have an efficient auto-complete